hidetatz/hidetatz.github.io/data/articles/how-to-get-along-with-slo-error-budget.md

 ## Summary

 In this article, I tried to describe how to decide SLO and work with it.
-Deciding SLO is not goal; goal is **doing both, site reliability and feature development**.
+Deciding SLO is not goal; goal is **doing both site reliability and feature development**.
 SLO and error budget can be a game changer if you are tired of going endless journey to 100% reliability.
 I hope this article can help you to decide your own SLO.

 ---